AngelNikoloff/Neural-Network-in-spreadsheet/README.md

 # From Beginer for Beginers;

-# Neural-Network-in-spreadsheet for education and playground purpose;
+# Neural Network in MS Excel spreadsheet for education and playground purpose;

 Simple Artificial Neural Network (ANN) with Backpropagation in Excel spreadsheet with XOR example.
 You can see all network parameters how change during the training proces;